Have you seen this animal? Report it now!

 Impact on native species

 When threatened or handled roughly cane toads excrete a toxic milky substance from enlarged paratoid glands on their shoulders.
 The venom produced by these glands acts on the heart causing cardiac arrest in most animals.
-In Australia native animals affected by Cane toads include frogs, reptiles such as goannas, crocodiles, blue-tongue lizards, fish, and mammals such as quolls.
-All of these species are vulnerable to the toxic poison produced by Cane toads.
+In Australia, native animals affected by cane toads include:

 (i) Brian Gratwicke (Adult Cane toad) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons